ncsa/bw-new-user-training/_episodes/05-software-stacks.md

 PrgEnv-gnu/5.2.82(10):ERROR:102: Tcl command execution failed: conflict PrgEnv-cray
 ~~~
 {: .output}
 It failed!
-But why?
-The reason is simple: changes that are introduced by PrgEnv-gnu module
+The reason it failed is simple: changes that are introduced by PrgEnv-gnu module
-conflict with those introduced by the PrvEnv-cray module.
+conflict with those introduced by the PrvEnv-cray module, which is currently loaded.
 These modules are, in fact, called **`Programming Environment`** modules.
-The reason they are called so is simple: they make a lot of changes to your environment and, therefore, can not be combined.
+The reason they are called so is simple: they make a lot of changes to your environment and,
+therefore, can not be combined.

-One might ask: is there a way to know what changes a particular module does do the environment?
+One might ask: is there a way to know what changes a particular module does to the environment?
 For that purpose we can use `module show` command:

 ~~~